 Here is a template you can work from:

-Over the past year, I’ve spent less than three hours dealing with insurance companies or insurance-related issues.
+Over the past year, I’ve spent less than three hours dealing with insurance companies or insurance-related issues for my physical therapy practice in Austin.
 Take a moment to imagine how nice that is … no research or meetings to figure out how to comply with the latest Medicare reimbursement changes, no (re)negotiations of low-paying contracts with insurance companies, no more reports from your salaried billing staff (or outsourced billing company) on why you only received 45% of the enormous bill for Mrs. Jones.
 It’s awesome.